 By now everyone has heard of the reported trade rumor involving San Antonio Spurs guard Tony Parker.
-Reports had him being traded to the Sacramento Kings, or Toronto Raptors for their high draft picks in tomorrow's NBA Draft.

 Some speculated this was due to Parker’s comments he made to the French media on the Spurs’ championship window, the age of the team and how he is the team’s best trade asset.

 However, Spurs GM R.C.
 Buford said the Spurs are not shopping anyone while another Spurs’ official said they were just gauging the interest from teams calling about Parker.